asastats/docs/reported-bugs.md

 ### HIGH PRIORITY BUGS

-- [ ] XET is not shown when in Algofi XET-STBL pool
 - [ ] RandGallery and Algogems don't show updated prices
 - [ ] Some Rand Gallery listings are not shown
 - [ ] Modifying the description of ASA Stats in the meta tag of the website